Academic Common Market

 Helps expand and strengthen schools of nursing to reduce the critical shortage of nurse educators needed to educate the nation’s registered nurses.
 The Council surveys institutions for nursing education trends and shares online graduate nursing courses.

-As of June 2017, 13 Georgia institutions are members (listed here with their representatives to the Council):
+As of November 2018, 10 Georgia institutions are members, listed here with their representatives to the Council:

 Albany State University: Cathy Williams, Chair